 Research suggests that we should avoid blue light 2 to 3 hours before bedtime.
-If you are like me, that is hard to do!
+If you are like us, that is hard to do!
 Lucky for us there are several options to reflect blue light other than completing avoiding it.

-Another option is to look at screen protectors that block the blue light from your various devices.
+- Another option is to look at screen protectors that block the blue light from your various devices.
 They make screen protectors for laptops, tablets, and phones that will protect you from blue light.

-For those of you that really want to jump all-in on the ‘No Blue Light’ campaign, consider the light bulbs that you are using at home.
+- For those of you that really want to jump all-in on the ‘No Blue Light’ campaign, consider the light bulbs that you are using at home.
 Both LED and fluorescent bulbs emit varying degrees of blue light.
 Research recommends using red lights, which have the least power to suppress your release of melatonin.